 After creating the $0 payment, check the Payment Type, None (Income Transfer).
 When checked, the Pay/Add Partials buttons are replaced with Transfer.

-- To view this window automatically after receiving a claim payment, in Account Module Preferences, check Show provider income transfer window after entering insurance payment.
+- To view this window automatically after receiving a claim payment, enable Show provider income transfer window after entering insurance payment in Preferences.

 First, add the negative paysplit to subtract the income source from a patient's clinic and treating provider, or charge: